 - Open ADFS and right click on “Relying Party Trust.”
 Select “Add Relying Party Trust” from the menu to open the Add Relying Party Trust Wizard.

 - Click through the Welcome screen.
 On the Select Data Source screen, select “Import data about the relying party from a file.”
 Choose “Browse” and locate the Lucidchart metadata file.
 Complete the remaining settings based on your organization's preferences.

 - Right click on the recently created Lucidchart Relying Party Trust and select “Properties” from the dropdown menu.
-Select the Advanced tab, ensure that the hash algorithm is set to “SHA-256”, and select “Apply.”
+Select the Advanced tab, change the hash algorithm from “SHA-256” to “SHA-1,” and select “Apply.”

 - Right click on the Lucidchart Relying Party Trust and select “Edit Claim Rules.”
 Add a claim rule using LDAP and configure the claim rule to match the attributes and claim types shown below.
 Then click “Finish.”